JavithNaseem-J/ChurnShield/README.md

     - Download the runner software.
     - Configure it with a token.
     - Start the runner on your EC2 instance.
-- **Notes**:
-  - Run the commands one by one on your EC2 instance via SSH.
-  - This enables GitHub Actions to execute workflows on your EC2 machine.

 ### **7. Set Up GitHub Secrets**
   - Go to your GitHub repository > Settings > Secrets > New repository secret.